mcbsf/redis_like/README.md

 Repository made to simulate a simple redis operation.
 There are 2 base files:

 1) redis_like.py with a class called Redis inside, with limited functionalities.
-2) a file named main.py, to generate a user interface via console to manage this Redis class
+2) main.py, to generate a user interface via console to manage this Redis class

 ## How to execute locally
 `cd {path_to_proejct}`

 `python3 main.py`

 ### Commands formats